Black Diamond GlideLite Splitboard Mix STS Review

 The skin is very packable.
 The Glidelite rolls to be about the width of a Nalgene bottle or folds into a nice smooth package.
 This can be attributed to the thin carpet and simple, non-bulky attachment system.

 When it comes to ripping skins, they were relatively easy to rip apart, even on some colder mornings.
 The same goes for taking the skins off of the base.
 Aside from the installation and trimming process, the Glidelite STS is a user-friendly option for all your backcountry outings.

-Black Diamond takes pride in their STS attachment system for there skin line for skins.
+Black Diamond takes pride in their STS attachment system for their skin line for skins.
 The company has modified the STS system to fit the needs of a splitboard skin.
 As discussed above, the tip does require attachment.
 The tip clip is a coated wire that is anchored to the tip of the skin; the wire slides over the tip, which is a tried and true design that fits a variety of shapes.
 The STS System is quick to adjust and attach to the tail of the ski.

 The STS system only offers adjustments to board sizes that fall within a five cm range once the skin has been trimmed to length.
 This should not be a major issue for most individuals but worth noting.
 The tail clip has two components, which are angled to work in unison and add security.
 However, we noticed that the angle of the inline tail clip did not rest consistently on a variety of shapes, particularly more blunted tails.
 The attachment system works well but required our testers to reattach the tail clip on a few occasions.
 A large plus to the STS system is kits and clips are substantially more available than other options, making the replacement of any part easier.